Updated April 2026

 Liability Cover for Airbnb Hosts

-Why public liability insurance is essential for anyone hosting paying guests.
+Why public liability insurance is essential for anyone hosting paying guests in Australia.

-As an Airbnb host, you are responsible for the safety of guests on your property.
-If a guest is injured, trips on a loose step, slips on a wet deck, or suffers harm from a faulty appliance, you could face a significant liability claim.
-Public liability insurance covers legal costs and compensation if a guest or third party is injured or their property is damaged at your rental.
+As an Airbnb host, you carry a duty of care for the safety of guests on your property.
+If a guest is injured, trips on a loose paver, slips on a wet surface, or suffers harm from a faulty appliance, you could face a significant liability claim.
+Public liability insurance covers legal costs and compensation if a guest or third party is injured or their property is damaged at your rental property.

-Key liability considerations for NZ short-term rental hosts:
+Key liability considerations for Australian short-term rental hosts:

-• Cover amount - most NZ policies offer $1M to $2M public liability.
-If your property has higher-risk features (pool, spa, multi-level decks), consider higher limits
+• Cover amount - most Australian policies offer $10M to $20M public liability.
+If your property has higher-risk features such as a pool, spa or multi-level decks, higher limits are worth considering

 • Guest vs social visitor - standard home insurance liability may only cover social visitors, not paying guests.
 Confirm with your insurer

-• AirCover liability - provides up to $1M but only for Airbnb bookings, and Airbnb adjudicates claims rather than an independent assessor
+• AirCover liability - provides liability protection but only for Airbnb bookings, and Airbnb adjudicates claims rather than an independent assessor

 • Legal defence costs - even a claim that does not result in payout can cost tens of thousands in legal fees.
 Good policies include defence costs